School of Theology, Philosophy, and Music

 Alan has taught Business Ethics at Milltown Institute of Philosophy and Theology and at the DCU Business School.
 He also has taught Nursing Ethics at Beaumont Hospital and Philosophy & Ethics at the School of Nursing at DCU.

-Alan joined the academic staff of Mater Dei Institute of Education in 2005.
-During his time there, he was the lead developer for the MA in Ethics programme and for the Institute’s policy on child protection and safeguarding.
+Alan joined the academic staff of Mater Dei Institute of Education, a former College of DCU, in 2005.
+During his time there, he was the lead developer for the MA in Ethics programme.
 He was the convenor of the Ethics for All Lecture Series, which included notable speakers such as the President of Ireland, Michael D. Higgins.
 He was the Chair of the college’s Research Ethics Committee from 2009 to 2016.

-Presently, Alan teaches a number of introductory ethics modules as well as applied ethics modules in the area of bioethics, global ethics, computer ethics and other contemporary issues.
-He is the Co-Chair and Academic Coordinator of the MA in Ethics and MA in Ethics (Corporate Responsibility) courses.
-He is the School of Theology, Philosophy, and Music’s Teaching & Learning Convenor.
-Alan is also the Chair of the School of Theology, Philosophy, and Music’s Ethical Review Panel.
+Presently, Alan teaches a number of introductory ethics modules as well as applied ethics modules in the area of bioethics, computer ethics and other contemporary issues.
+He is the Chair and Academic Coordinator of the MA in Ethics and MA in Ethics (Corporate Responsibility) programmes.
+Alan is also the Chair of the School of Theology, Philosophy, and Music’s Ethics Review Panel.

-Alan regularly gives guest talks on Health Care Ethics at St Vincent’s University Hospital, Beaumont Hospital and Mater Misericordiae University Hospital.
+Alan has given guest talks on Health Care Ethics at St Vincent’s University Hospital, Beaumont Hospital and Mater Misericordiae University Hospital.